 C. Date Fields

 Date fields allow you to specify the formatting of your dates, such as MM/DD/YYYY or DD-MM-YYYY.
 By default, all dates will be captured exactly as written, no matter if they are longform dates (such as November 22, 1991) or numeric dates (like 05/31/2015).
 There's no subtype for this field, but there is additional formatting to apply based on the expected input and desired output of the date data on your forms.
-To learn more about how to use Date fields to standardize your date data, check out this article.
+See Manage Template Settings for more ways to standardize your date fields.

 D. Multiple Choice Fields